bbauska/W3Cx-5of5/README.md

 **We will cover all the important features of the last version that are relevant for an intro course**.

-#### Is JavaScript an important language to learn?
-What about Java, PHP, C#, Python, Ruby and all the others?
+<h4>Is JavaScript an important language to learn?
+What about Java, PHP, C#,
+Python, Ruby and all the others?</h4>

 JavaScript is the only programming language you can run in your browser.
 Without JavaScript there would be no games, no fancy dynamic HTML forms,